Passenger plane carrying 62 people crashes outside São Paulo, Brazil - Local News 8

 One resident recorded video of the aftermath of a plane crashing into her neighbor’s house outside of São Paulo, telling CNN’s Julia Vargas Jones she was eating lunch in her kitchen when she saw the plane going down.

 She ducked down in terror and started praying, she said, calling it a “moment of panic” for the whole city.
-The private roads leading toward the crash site are now closed off, and first responders are in the area, she said.
+The private roads leading up to the properties are closed off to everyone, including residents.
+She said the woman told her first responders were in the area.

+The crashed aircraft, registration PS-VPB, is an ATR 72-500 and has a total capacity of 74.

+Flight experts speaking to CNN said ATR 72s, which are constructed by a European consortium, have a checkered past.
+ATR 72’s, as well as the company’s similar, but smaller ATR 42 designation, have previously been involved in a number of accidents: There have been at least 15 incidents resulting in passenger deaths involving ATR turboprops recorded around the world.

 This is a developing story and will be updated.